Program

 Danielle Weiss, Director of Transportation Initiatives, Community Energy Association

-Charge Up : Supporting Indigenous Communities and Businesses : Jessica Tait, Program Coordinator and Sustainable Transport Lead, Indigenous Clean Energy
+Charge Up : Supporting Indigenous Communities and Businesses : Jessica Tait, Sustainable Transportation Lead, Indigenous Clean Energy

 2:00 PM - 2:30 PM : Coffee Break and Networking